Azure/avocado/README.md

 ### MULTIPLE_DEFAULT_TAGS

-Level: WARNING
+Level: ERROR

 There are more than one default tag.

-To solve this warning, you should remove other tags and leave only one default tag.
+To fix this error, you should remove other tags and leave only one default tag.
+You may need to separate into several RP folders or sub folders.

 ## Contributing